 - Completion of IGETC is not an admission requirement for a CSU or UC campus; however, it may be required for some programs at UC campuses; Students transferring to UC campuses may also opt to complete campus specific breadth requirements.
 Please consult with a counselor. - Upon full completion of IGETC, students may request a certification indicating completion of lower division general education courses for UC or any of the 23 CSU campuses.
-Partial Certification is also available, please consult with a counselor. - A full certification of completion of all IGETC requirements permits students to transfer from a community college to the CSU or the UC systems without the need, after transfer, to take additional lower-division general education courses to satisfy individual campus general education requirements.
+Partial Certification is also available, please consult with a counselor. - A full certification of completion of all IGETC requirements permits students to transfer from a community college to the CSU or the UC system without the need, after transfer, to take additional lower-division general education courses to satisfy individual campus general education requirements.
 Many independent colleges accept all or part of IGETC in lieu of their specific general education course patterns. - Certification will be completed only before transferring.
-Certification will NOT be processed after students have transferred and are enrolled at a CSU or UC campus - Students must request the certification with their final transcript or once courses are complete, on-line via WebSMART or the Cañada College web site at www.canadacollege.edu/forms/transcript.php. - All courses in IGETC must be completed with a grade of C of higher.
+Certification will NOT be processed after students have transferred and are enrolled at a CSU or UC campus - Students must request the certification with their final transcript or once courses are complete, on-line via WebSMART. - All courses in IGETC must be completed with a grade of C of higher.